• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-December 9, 2018 by Rebecca Forstadt-Olkowski 2 Comments
+by Rebecca Forstadt-Olkowski 2 Comments

-Take preventative measures to survive the holidays
+Take preventative measures to avoid stress

 Save your energy so you can use it when you need it